 When you have assessed your marriage and chosen one or two marriage success factors to focus on together, come up with a list of specific actions you can take to work on improvement.
 You can use these behavioral steps & daily practices to cultivate new, healthier and happier patterns together in the areas you feel you most need to improve will go a long way towards keeping your marriage growing.
 Sometimes even just remembering your priorities is an important part of the process and can help increase feeling of empathy, respect, and romance.

 You may need to schedule time for focused dialogue with your spouse on certain topics.
-Stay accountable together to ensure you make progress to improve communication in your marriage and build together a stronger, more fulfilling marital relationship.
+Stay accountable together to ensure you make progress to improve communication in marriage and build together a stronger, more fulfilling marital relationship.
 Any positive movement from one party can facilitate positive movement from the other.

 Nurture Your Marriage